Byzantine mosaic of the Komnenos Dynasty in Hagia Sophia, with Emperor John II, Empress Irene of Hungary and son Alexios

 The Komnenos mosaic in Hagia Sophia : John II, Irene, Alexios, the Theotokos and Child

 The mosaic of John II and his wife Irene belongs to the imperial mosaic commissioned by the ruling sovereigns to commemorate themselves and their donations to the Great Church.
-Realized between 1118 and 1134, it is the only known 12th-century mosaic subsisting in Constantinople.
+Realized between 1118 and 1134 in the Hagia Sophia, the cathedral of Constantinople and masterpiece of Byzantine architecture built in the 6th century, it is the only known 12th-century mosaic subsisting in the former Byzantine capital.
 It was uncovered by Thomas Whittemore between 1935 and 1938.

 It is located on the eastern wall of the south gallery, on the second level above the south aisle.
 This section was reserved traditionally for imperial use during the church services, and was near a doorway connecting Hagia Sophia with the Great Palace.
 The eastern wall is pierced by a window.
 The mosaic of John and Irene occupies the panel on its right, while the panel on its left hosts another earlier imperial mosaic depicting empress Zoe and her husband(s), dating from the 11th century.